 - Run the new, updated implementation of the C++ Lifetime profile checker.

 - Configure your CMake projects using the new CMake Settings Editor, which provides an alternative to CMakeSettings.json.

 - Try out a host of backend improvements including OpenMP SIMD vectorization, link-time speedups, and more aggressive inlining.

 - Open existing CMake caches generated by external tools, such as CMakeGUI, or customized meta-build systems.

 - Improve analysis with /Qspectre for providing mitigation assistance for Spectre Variant 1 (CVE-2017-5753).
 For more information, see the Visual C++ Team Blog post.

 - Quickly switch between your previous sample arguments now that the Template Bar for Template IntelliSense has a Most Recently Used dropdown.

-- F# 4.6 is in Preview, along with various other compiler improvements.
+- F# 4.6 is released, along with various other compiler improvements.

 - Experience performance improvements for larger solutions and various bug fixes for F# and the F# tools.

 - Learn about some of the awesome work done by open source contributors to the F# language and tools.